fenixwithadblocker/fenixwithadblocker/README.md

-Firefox on Android with element blocker and adblockers pre-installed.Go packages to download the apk file.
+Firefox on Android with element blocker and adblockers pre-installed.